What Is Medicare Supplement Plan G?

 How to buy Medigap Plan G

 Getting Original Medicare is the first step to getting Plan G. Starting three months before you turn 65, you have six months to enroll in Medicare.
 This is called your initial enrollment period.
-If you're retired and getting Social Security, you'll automatically be enrolled in Medicare.
-Remember, you have to sign up for Original Medicare and have Parts A and B before you can sign up for Medigap.
+If you're retired and getting Social Security, the government will automatically enroll you in Medicare.
+Remember, you have to sign up for Original Medicare and have Parts A and B before you can buy a Medigap plan.

 You can get a Medicare Supplement plan starting in the first month that your Medicare Part B coverage is active.
 You then have six months to sign up.
 This is called Medigap open enrollment, and it's the best time to buy a Medigap policy, since you will get the lowest rates and can't be denied coverage.

 If you miss your first window, your Medigap options might be more limited and you could pay more.
-After your Medigap open enrollment, health insurance companies might charge you more based on your health status.
-You might be denied coverage entirely.
+After your Medigap open enrollment, health insurance companies might charge you higher rates based on your health status.
+You could get denied coverage entirely.
 And there's no guarantee that a company will sell you a Medigap policy if you miss your Medigap open enrollment window.

-It's best to buy Plan G when you are first eligible for Medicare so you get the best rates.
+It's best to buy Plan G when you are first eligible for Medicare so you get the cheapest Medigap quotes.
 That's because insurance companies aren't allowed to charge you higher rates due to health issues or refuse to sell you a policy because of preexisting conditions during this time.

 Medicare Plan G vs. Plan F